joereg4/book_tracker/README.md

 # Email Configuration

 Email functionality is optional in development (defaults to console output) but required for production.
-To configure email:
+The application uses Gmail OAuth2 for secure email handling.

 1. Development Setup:
 ```bash